 In 1994, Rwanda suffered one of history’s greatest genocides.
 In 100 days, around a million people were slaughtered as the Hutu attempted to wipe out the Tutsi.
 Rwanda was stained red with the blood of innocent men, women, and children.
 The genocide left 300,000 children as orphans, robbed of innocence after witnessing such evil.
 It was a dark time in the country’s history, but in the darkness, we found hope, confident hope.
 God brought our founders together while they were enduring great hardships as orphans of the genocide.
 They grew together and began to see the benefit and blessing of helping one another to succeed, whether it was sharing school supplies, food, or other daily needs.
 In 2001 they decided to make BFR an official organization.
 Then in 2012, the local leaders partnered with with the stateside entity, Best Family Ministries, in order to start a sponsorship program that serves the most vulnerable children in the communities we serve.

 We are an organization that focuses on family preservation by providing wholistic care to the children and families in our programs.
 Every child in BFR either lives with an immediate family member, extended family member, or with a member of the community that has lovingly taken a child into their home.
 We’re not an orphanage.
 We’re not a children’s home.
 We are a family-based care ministry, because we believe God’s design for children is a family environment.
 Research proves that raising a child within a family unit is much better for the child’s development socially, physically, emotionally, and mentally as compared to an institutionalized setting.
 We serve three communities within the capital city of Kigali.
 We began in the southwestern sector of Gikondo in 2004.
 In 2013 we continued into the northern sector of Kinyinya and worked primarily in villages established by the government for widows of the 1994 genocide.
 In 2014 we expanded into the southeastern sector of Nyarugunga, a village built by the government for widows and injured veterans.

-Business Loan Manager
+Business Loan Mgr